PLANNED CLASS SCHEDULE

 2. Complete and save both forms on your computer

-3. Return them via email May 17 to:
+3. Return them via email by May 16 to:

 Freshman Adviser, College of Chemistry